amogus22877769/bandit_bot_abuse/README.md

 ## Optimizations

-You can dowload tgcrypto for pyrogram ptimization, but it requires microsoft c++ to be installed.
+You can dowload tgcrypto for pyrogram optimization, but it requires microsoft c++ to be installed.
 Also you can use pytesseract, which is apparently faster then easyocr, but you need to install additional software too.

 ## Error handling
 There is a chance that after some usage there will be an error pyrogram.errors.exceptions.flood_420.FloodWait, which is basycally Telegram is telling us our requests/posts are too fast.
 Unfortunatly, now I dont know how to fix this issue properly, the dirty solution is just add some sleep to the code.
+To do that, just change the time_to_sleep_to_avoid_flood_wait variable in main.py.
 If you have any suggestions, feel free to open a pull request.

 ## Demo